 - Stir together flour, panko, chili powder, salt, and pepper in a shallow bowl.
 Set aside.

-- Season the fish with salt and pepper.
-Using tongs, a fork, or your fingers, dip fish into the egg wash and then coat with the flour mixture.
+- Using tongs, a fork, or your fingers, dip fish into the egg wash and then coat with the flour mixture.

 - Heat the oil in a cast iron (or non-stick) pan over medium heat until the oil is shimmering.
 Add the fish to the pan without crowding the fish.
 Cook the fish for about 3 to 5 minutes until it's cooked halfway through the sides.
 The bottom should be golden brown and not stick to the pan.
 Wait another 30 seconds and check again before flipping.